Vargodl/DVwords-WeekenStrung/README.md

 # DVwords-WeekenStrung©
 please note all of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

+2 April

+Recently back from NYC and a quick but very pleasant and (if I might say so) very successful surprise weekend for Margie.
+I am so very grateful for all who came to the city to share.
+It was inconvenient for everyone but I think everyone had a great time and would do it again.
+I am so especially grateful to Winston for helping to make it happen.

+Margie and I love each other very much and made the new vow to "never not" love each other.

 1 April--April Enchantment (instead of Fools) Day

 A wonderful surprise for my fantastic wife.